'Mendy knows how to make himself heard' - Ballon d'Or snub won't stop Chelsea No.1 inspiring black goalkeepers

 In his first press conference after signing for Chelsea, he named Tony Sylva as his idol.

-The net result is that Mendy, just like Andre Onana, are now a source of inspiration of young black kids across Africa and beyond.
+The net result is that Mendy, just like Andre Onana, is now a source of inspiration of young black kids across Africa and beyond.

 Those sentiments are echoed by another great of African football, two-time Africa Cup of Nations winner Joseph-Antoine Bell.